Here are seven new backgrounds for you. More patterns coming in June!

 Speaking of TV, here’s another TV-related embroidery.
 It’s of Tracy Morgan and Kenneth the page from 30 Rock, as Raphael’s angels.
 I totally love this show.
 Anyway…

-There’s also four new backgrounds that I’ve made and added.
+There’s also three new backgrounds that I’ve made and added.
 I’m pretty fond of that floral even though it’s a little traditional.
+Yours,

 I’ve added four new Christmas-colored backgrounds.